SEATTLE CENTER ARMORY

 Deliverables / wayfinding programming / exterior signage

 Since its construction in 1939 as a National Guard Armory, this Art Moderne civic landmark has served a remarkable range of purposes, most notably as an exhibit hall for the 1962 World's Fair.
 Over the decades, layers of outdated signage, oversized canopies, and tired graphics had obscured the building's original character.
 Phase 1, in collaboration with Graham Baba Architects, stripped it back and reinstated the Armory name.
-Phase 2, executed by BuildingWork, brought that renewed identity to the building's exterior, and that's where my work began.
+Phase 2, executed by BuildingWork, extended that renewed identity to the exterior.